Career In Chartered Accountancy

 But you should take this qualification up only if you are reasonably sure about your abilities to devote the time and efforts required for the course, be it the articleship or the unpredictable CA Final.
 And take the risk that you may land up not being a Chartered Accountant eventually.

-Sonia Singal is a Chartered Accountant and MS-Finance.
-She worked with Deloitte Hyderabad, before starting cajobportal.com – India’s first recruitment website, exclusively for Chartered Accountants.
+Sonia Singal is a Chartered Accountant and holds an MS degree in Finance.
+She had worked with Deloitte (Hyderabad), before starting CA Job Portal (cajobportal.com) – India’s first recruitment website, exclusively for Chartered Accountants.

 Author: Stoodnt Guest Author